 What if a boy’s imaginary best friend was Hitler?
-That’s a question that pulls in your attention on its own, but as a concept for a film, it’s risky to say the least.
+That’s a question that pulls in your attention on its own in JOJO RABBIT, but as a concept for a film, it’s risky to say the least.
 Taika Waititi not only takes this concept head on, but also plays the character of Hitler himself in this bright and satirical adaptation of Christine Leunen’s CAGING SKIES.
 You may know him for THOR: RAGNAROK, WHAT WE DO IN THE SHADOWS, and BOY, and so may be familiar with his comedic timing, and endearing wit.
 He’s done it again, and even managed to rope in six Oscar nominations and a win!

 The title character of Jojo Rabbit, played by Roman Griffin Davis in his first performance, is a young Hitler fanatic during the last of World War 2.
 His best friend, an eccentric, and imaginary Hitler, but he is shaken and forever changed when he discovers his mother (Scarlett Johansson) is hiding a Jewish girl in the walls of their home.